 Each RTP should normally be no more than 4,000 words in length, and the subject must be chosen by the candidate from a list which will be announced by the Degree Committee for the Faculty of Human, Social and Political Science by the Division of Michaelmas Term.

-Please see the List of Research Training Paper titles for 2015-16.
+Please see the current List of Research Training Paper titles.

 The titles should be flexible enough to enable you to interpret them in a way that is useful to your own research topic.
 You should decide on the topics in consultation with your supervisor, and should you wish to modify the questions in any way, please discuss this with Dr Sneath.